 Infection: This medication may mask some of the signs of infection, such as fever.

-Peptic ulcers: People with stomach or intestinal ulcers or people who have a history of stomach or intestinal ulcers should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Peptic ulcers: If you have stomach or intestinal ulcers or a history of them, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.